No account yet?

 The City Wall is found along all the buildings.
 The immense chunks of granite stand out, as with the other Inca monuments that have been found.
 Scientists still wonder how it is possible that a people who did not know the wheel (just like iron, by the way) could transport these kinds of stones.
 They were probably placed on tree trunks and slowly rolled to their destination.
 Quite a job in this mountain environment.

-This massive semicircular tower with windows is reminiscent of the Temple of the Sun (the Koricancha) in Cuzco.
+This massive semicircular tower with windows is reminiscent of the Temple of the Sun (the Koricancha) in Cusco.
 That is why it many people think this tower must be a Temple of the Sun as well.

 The evidence is in the sunrise during the summer and winter solstices, which is the longest and shortest day of the year.
 Then exactly the sun falls in the windows.
 After which the Incas could predict, for example, the planting and harvesting.
 The tower is also called El Torreón.
+It is reminiscent of donjons, or medieval residential towers in many fortresses in Europe.

 This intriguing building is located right next to the Temple of the Sun.
 Due to the fine workmanship and location of the temple, scientists believe it was a palace of an Inca princess, although nothing else is known about this.
 Remarkable is the window on the second floor that is exactly opposite the window in the Temple of the Sun.
 It is not entirely clear why.